potassco/clorm/docs/clorm/predicate.rst

 object to the ``ComplexTerm`` object.

-While it is possible to specify this translation manually by sub-classing ``RawField`` and specifying the translation functions, fortunately ClORM is able generate such a class automatically from any complex term definition.
+While it is possible to specify this translation manually by sub-classing ``RawField`` and specifying the translation functions, fortunately Clorm is able generate such a class automatically from any complex term definition.
 This class is exposed as the class ``Field`` property.